-- AHL: War Memorial Arena, host to the American Hockey League’s Syracuse Crunch was the first professional hockey arena to install LED lighting.
+- AHL: War Memorial Arena, host to the American Hockey League’s Syracuse Crunch, was the first professional hockey arena to install LED lighting.
 Forbes reported that the Crunch “reduced its power usage from 263,000 kilowatts to roughly 32,000 kilowatts by switching to LED.
 An 87% reduction in energy usage equates to real savings.”
-Now five different NHL teams have joined them to include Philadelphia’s Wells Fargo Center, Ottawa’s Canadian Tire Center, Carolina’s PNC Arena, Montreal’s Bell Centre, and Los Angeles’ Staples Center.
-LED lights replace traditional metal halide bulbs and apparently helps the players and the fan experience as well.
+Now five different NHL teams have joined them, including Philadelphia’s Wells Fargo Center, Ottawa’s Canadian Tire Center, Carolina’s PNC Arena, Montreal’s Bell Centre, and Los Angeles’ Staples Center.
+LED lights replace traditional metal halide bulbs and help the players as well as the fan experience.
 Tampa Bay’s Assistant Manager Julien BriseBois noted in an interview with SI.com that “(LED) makes everything brighter, the ice whiter and the colors pop out more.”
-For a comparison between LED and HID lights like metal-halide read here.

 Image From Philly.com

 - MLB: In January 2015 the Seattle Mariners became the first professional baseball team to illuminate their playing field with LED lights.
 The new lights replace Safeco Field’s metal halide bulbs (a type of high-intensity discharge light).
-For a comparison between LED and HID lights read here.
 The new LED lights are likely to operate for more than 100,000 hours (more than three times the lights they are replacing) while significantly improving player and fan experience and completely eliminating the traditional twenty minute warm-up period characteristic of metal halide bulbs.
-To understand why metal halide and other HID bulbs require such a long warm-up period read here.

 Image From ChooseWashingtonState.com